-- With Date and Time calculations it is possible to add or subtract timespan values from date, time or timespan values. - It can also be used to convert to and format date, time and timespan values.
-If the input string is, or contains a numeric value, it automatically converts it to a date, time or timespan in the specified or default format. (see also further down in this section) - And, it can convert a time into another timezone - It will also automatically convert the following types of numeric input values: - Decimal day-time values, like 16.35 will be converted into 16:21. - o Decimal timespan values, like 16.35 will be converted into 16:8:24 days or 16:21 hours - Integer timespan values are considered to be in minutes:
+- With Date and Time calculations it is possible to add or subtract a timespan from date, time or timespan values. - It can also be used to convert to and format of date, time and timespan values.
+If the input string is, or contains a numeric value, it automatically converts it to a date, time or timespan in the specified or default format. (see also further down in this section) - It will also automatically convert numeric input values into date, time or timespan values. - And, it can convert a date/time into another timezone